itrust-consulting/ARIANA/README.md

 ## Introduction

-The ARIANA tool is designed as an add-on to Microsoft Word and Microsoft Excel applications and provides a simple and reliable process for creating policies, creating or updating audit reports, migrating processing records, and providing additional Word and Excel utilities useful to consultants in their day-to-day work.
-The tool was developed by itrust consulting as a VBA application to provide standardised documentation in the ATENA project.
-The tool has been released as open source as part of the CyFORT project initiative, making its main features available for use and inviting further contributions.
+The ARIANA tool is an add-on designed to enhance Microsoft Word and Excel applications.
+It streamlines the process of creating policies, generating or updating audit reports, managing Excel and Word-based records of processing activities compliant with GDPR, and offering additional utilities beneficial to consultants in their daily tasks.
+Developed by itrust consulting as a VBA application, ARIANA aims to deliver standardized documentation, particularly within the ATENA project framework.
+As part of the CyFORT project initiative, ARIANA has been released as open source, thereby making its core functionalities accessible for utilization and welcoming contributions from the community.

 ## Installation